Ecommerce Templates > General Help > The Control Panel > Admin category set up

 Category Working Name: This is for internal use only and is useful when you have categories that could have the same name.

 Sub Category Of…: This drop down allows you to choose the category above the one you are adding.
-In the example above, "Peripherals" will be a sub-category of "Computer Parts".
+In the example above, "Polos" will be a sub-category of "Clothing".

 Category Function: There are two options when setting up a new category.
 The category may have products added to it, in this case select “Products can be added to this category”.
 If there are to be further sub-categories in the hierarchy then select “Categories can be added to this category”.
 It will not be possible to add a product to a category that has subsequent sub-categories.